jfelag/combinatorialAlgorithms/readme.txt

-Algorithms implemented from Stinson+Kreher "Combinatorial Algorithms"
+Algorithms implemented from Kreher+Stinson "Combinatorial Algorithms: Generation, Enumeration, and Search"

 Some algorithms are written in pseudocode in the book, implemented in python by me.
 Others are homework exercises.